Cholesterol credit trades high animal-fat foods for those that lower our LDL.

 There's strong research backing all this; read some of it at heart stroke diabetes.
 By doing some relatively small and not difficult things you easily improve your cholesterol credit; could you force down a handful of unsalted nuts and seeds as a snack every day?
 With ease, methinks, if it means you can have butter on your potato.

 Did you know that new potatoes, eaten within three days of being lifted from the ground, do not cause a surge in blood sugar like ordinary spuds?

 The omega-3 in fatty fish also buys you significant cholesterol credit.
-It raises the HDL cholesterol - the healthy one that sweeps the arteries clean of LDL and VLDL cholesterol, the bad cousins.
+It raises the good HDL - the one that sweeps the arteries clean of LDL and VLDL, the bad cousins.

 OPEN ANDRE AGASSI

-In short you can enjoy your butter, cheese and red meat in moderation, provided you counterbalance your diet with plenty of oats, hummus, greens, fish and exercise.
+In short you can enjoy your butter, cheese and red meat in moderation, provided you counterbalance your food with plenty of unrefined oats, hummus and greens; fish and exercise too.